List of county roads in Stearns County, Minnesota: CR 1–CR 25

 County Road 1 is a road that runs along the west side of the Mississippi River.
 It begins at Benton County Road 3, on a bridge over the Mississippi River connecting Sauk Rapids and St. Cloud.
 It then continues northward through St. Cloud, Sartell, and several other cities before reaching its northern terminus where it continues into Morrison County as Morrison County Road 21.
 It is 17.337 miles long.County Road 2 is a major route in Stearns County.
 It begins at Meeker County Road 2 at the Meeker County line.
-It goes through Cold Spring, St. Joseph, and St. Stephan. and then continues across the Mississippi River into Benton County as Benton County Road 2.
+It goes through Cold Spring, St. Joseph, and St. Stephen. and then continues across the Mississippi River into Benton County as Benton County Road 2.
 It is 34.534 miles long.
 County Road 3 is a route that begins near St. Joseph at the western end of the County Road 75 and County Road 2 concurrency.
 The route continues northward into Morrison County as Morrison County Road 24.
 It is 18.322 miles long.

 County Road 4 is a route that starts near Saint Wendel at a 4 way stop with County Road 3 and County Road 155.
 It meets County Road 2.
 Then it meets County Road 133 in Five Points at a 4 way stop.
 Entering Sartell, the route has a roundabout at County Road 120.
 At County Road 134, there is a signal.
 Another signal is located at the intersection of 54th Ave North & Veterans Drive.
 More signalized intersections along Veterans Drive include Anderson Avenue, McLeland Road, 44th Avenue North, Highway 15, 33rd Avenue North, 25th Avenue North, 9th Avenue North.

 County Road 5 is a short route that runs from County Road 1 to County Road 3.
 It runs through Saint Stephen where it meets County Road 2.
 Then soon after it meets County Road 132 and the route turns east to terminate shortly after.

 County Road 6 is route that begins at MN 23 in Rockville.
 The routes goes around Pleasant Lake before meeting County Road 137.
 The two roads share a short concurrency.
 The route terminates at County Road 74 and County Road 122.County Road 7 is a route that begins at the border between Saint Cloud and Saint Augusta at County Road 75.
 It runs south into Wright County, where it turns into Wright County Road 2.
 It is 13.03 miles long.